Boroughs of Mexico City

 Mexico City is one of the 32 federal entities of Mexico, with the others being the 31 states.
 It was named Distrito Federal (Federal District) until February 5, 2016, when it was officially renamed the Ciudad de México.
-According to the 2020 Mexican census, it is the second most populated entity with inhabitants and the smallest by land area, spanning 1494.3 km2.
+According to the 2020 census, it is the second most populated entity with inhabitants and the smallest by land area, spanning 1494.3 km2.